wmwassmann/react-employee-directory-20/hw-employee-20/README.md

 - Push 2, Framing Card components.
 - Push 3, To build the foundation, and get all of the React modules talk to each other.
 - Push 4, Pushing up some simple functionality in the searchBar
+- Push 5, I wanted to take things another step, and I reworked my entire thought process.
+Instead of using a single App.js to hold all of the functionality, I figured why not go deeper into setting this up to have more routing capability, just in case?